Delivering Defence capability

 The Capability Management Framework describes the processes, roles and responsibilities which make up the Capability Management System.
 The Framework requires the Ministry and the NZDF to work collaboratively to ensure integrated, end-to-end management of the capability process.

 The Capability Delivery Division has primary responsibility to lead the multi-disciplinary teams that define, develop and deliver military capability for the NZDF which meets the Government’s Defence policy objectives.
 These multi-disciplinary teams are made up of personnel from the NZDF and the Ministry.
 The accountability for delivery of military capability on time, within budget and meeting Government’s expectations is through the joint governance structures.
-Areas of particular responsibility for the Defence Capability Division include source selection, contract negotiation and management and project management.
+Areas of particular responsibility for the Capability Delivery Division include source selection, contract negotiation and management and project management.
 It also includes responsibility for liaison with industry.

 The estimated value of major military capability projects either currently underway, or planned through until 2030 is around NZ$20 billion, with individual capital equipment projects generally having a whole-of-life cost in excess of $15 million.